-Read this before bringing your child to the emergency department
+Read this before bringing your child to the emergency room

 Having a sick or injured child can be extremely scary and stressful.
-Whether you’ve had to bring your child to an emergency department (ED) before or you’ve been fortunate enough to avoid the experience, preparation is key for feeling equipped to handle an emergency situation.
+Whether you recently had to bring your child to an emergency room (ER) or you have been fortunate enough to avoid the experience, preparation is key for feeling equipped to handle an emergency situation.

-Dr. Shannon Staley, the division director of pediatric emergency medicine at Advocate Children’s Hospital, shares the following tips to help parents know what to expect and how to prepare in the event that their child requires a trip to the ED.
+Dr. Shannon Staley, the division director of pediatric emergency medicine at Advocate Children’s Hospital, shares the following tips to help parents know what to expect and how to prepare in the event their child requires a trip to the ER:

 Know where to go

-Plan ahead and pinpoint your nearest ED and know if it is a pediatric-specific ED.
+Plan ahead and pinpoint your nearest ER and know if it is a pediatric-specific ER.
 If your child needs to be admitted and/or undergo further testing, they may need to be transferred to a children’s hospital.
-Non-pediatric EDs can take care of pediatric patients but may require a transfer for specialized care.
+Non-pediatric ERs can take care of pediatric patients but may require a transfer for specialized care.

 Contact your child’s pediatrician